eXascaleInfolab/TSM-Bench/generation/README.md

 ___
 ## Sample Data

-Any csv formatted time series data as following can be used:
+A csv formatted time series data as following can be used:

 <pre><code>
 time,series1,series2 ...